miaw-hub/leaf-disease-repo/README.md

 --Tech Stack--
 Language: Python
 Libraries: Scikit-Learn (SVM, KNN, DT), OpenCV (Image processing), Scikit-Image (Feature extraction).

+--Data Processing Pipeline--
+The project follows a structured Computer Vision pipeline using OpenCV and OS:
+Data Loading (os): Systematically walked through directory structures to label images based on folder names.
+Preprocessing (cv2): * Images resized to a uniform dimension.
+Color conversion from BGR to HSV for better color-based disease detection.
+Feature Extraction: * HOG: To capture the shape of leaf lesions.
+LBP: To capture the texture of the disease (e.g., crusty vs. smooth spots).
+Color Histograms: To detect yellowing or browning.
+Classification: Comparing SVM, KNN, and Decision Trees to find the most accurate model.

 --Categorization & Recommendations--
 The system classifies diseases including: